Andrew Scott (actor): 1992–2009: Rise to prominence

-2010–2017
+2010–2017: Sherlock and breakthrough

 He gained prominence for his role as Sherlock Holmes' nemesis Jim Moriarty opposite Benedict Cumberbatch in the drama series Sherlock, which he played from 2010 to 2017.
-He starred alongside Benedict Cumberbatch and Martin Freeman.
-For his performance he received the British Academy Television Award for Best Supporting Actor.
+For his performance, he received the British Academy Television Award for Best Supporting Actor.
 In an interview with The Independent, Scott stated "Sherlock has changed all our careers, and I'm really pleased about that.
 It gives you the benefit of the doubt because executives like to see recognisable faces ...
 It was overwhelming to be on a TV show that is quite so popular.
 That took me totally by surprise.
 People had an instant affection for it from the first episode.
 The reaction was extraordinary".

 He had a guest role in the second series of Garrow's Law playing a gay man on trial for sodomy.
 In 2010, he appeared in the Old Vic production of Noël Coward's Design for Living directed by Anthony Page.
 In 2011, he played the lead role of Julian in Ben Power's adaptation of Henrik Ibsen's epic Emperor and Galilean at the Royal National Theatre in London.
 He had a part in the drama The Hour as Adam Le Ray, a failed actor.
 The series starred Dominic West and Romola Garai.
 In addition to his stage and TV work, Scott is known for his voice acting in radio plays and audiobooks, such as the roles of Jay Gatsby in F. Scott Fitzgerald's The Great Gatsby and Stephen Dedalus in James Joyce's Ulysses.